bridgesense/lampready/README.md

 This development environment includes:

-Apache, Bind, Dovecot, PHP7, Postfix, and Roundcube which are already setup and ready to run from your project directory.
+Apache, PHP7 and Postfix which are already setup and ready to run from your project directory.

 This box also includes a set of lightweight development tools to customize Vim and Tmux from [YADRLite](https://github.com/bridgesense/dotfiles).